Losing weight is easier in spring. That’s why it’s the right time to go on a diet – breaking latest news-breakinglatest.news-Breaking Latest News

 You burn more calories

-The need to refresh is the same that allows at the same time to burn more calories in hot seasons: if you manage not to reduce the intensity of physical exercise, you will consume more energy because the body has to work harder.
+The need to cool off is the same that allows for at the same time burn more calories in hot seasons: if you manage not to reduce the intensity of physical exercise, you will consume more energy because the body has to work harder.

 Less craving for sugar

-For many people there is a direct correlation between mood and weather and, in the most extreme cases, gray winter days can trigger a kind of temporary depression (known as seasonal affective disorder or SAD) that increases craving for carbohydrates and as a result, it can lead to gaining weight.
-Being in a better mood when the weather is nice probably means using food (usually sweets) less as emotional compensation.
+For many people there is a direct correlation between mood and weather and, in the most extreme cases, gray winter days can trigger a kind of temporary depression (known as seasonal affective disorder or SAD) that increases craving for carbohydrates and as a result, it can lead to putting on weight.
+Being in a better mood when the weather is nice probably means using less food (usually sweets) as emotional compensation.

-Although further and more in-depth research is needed, there would seem to be a correlation between the lack of vitamin D (the so-called “sunshine vitamin”, produced naturally by the body when it is exposed to sunlight), insulin resistance and obesity .
+Although further and more in-depth research is needed, there would seem to be a correlation between the lack of vitamin D (the so-called “sunshine vitamin”, naturally produced by the body when it is exposed to sunlight), insulin resistance and the ‘obesity.

 More fruits and vegetables